Goodnight–Loving Trail: Later developments

 During the Drive of 1867, at Horsehead Crossing, during a heavy storm, the herd was attacked by a party of Comanches, leaving it divided and scattered.
 Loving and "One Arm Bill" Wilson rode ahead towards Fort Sumner to advise them of the delay.
 They were ambushed by Comanches, and while both managed to escape, Loving died after refusing to have an amputation.
 Goodnight drove herds along the route over Raton Pass again in 1868, paying the toll.
 In February 1868, he began to drive slaughter herds to Cheyenne, Wyoming, to be butchered and both marketed locally and shipped by railroad to markets in Chicago.

-In 1868, he also scouted a new route via the Trincheras Pass, to sell cattle to John W Iliff in Cheyenne.
+In 1868, he also scouted a new route via the Trincheras Pass, to sell cattle to Iliff in Cheyenne.
 Iliff had become established as a leading commercial cattle rancher in his holdings along the Platte River, and sold beef to mining camps, railroad workers, and government agents working on Indian reservations.
 Over the next decade, cattle ranches stocked with Texas Longhorn brought up along the trail were established across Wyoming.
 Several Texas companies relocated or started subsidiaries in Wyoming and Montana.
-Cheyenne became a hub for the local cattle business, with its Union Pacific railroad connection.
+Cheyenne became a hub for the local cattle business, with its connection to the Union Pacific Railroad.